RocketMan/zookeeper/docs/Albums.md

     }]}
 ````
 3. New label.
 This is a variant of the second case above, but where name
    does not already exist.
-In this case, Zookeeper will create a new label.
+In this case, Zookeeper Online will create a new label.
    Specify any other desired label attributes in the `included` object's
    attributes.